• Skip to primary navigation

 Herbal Tea

-Herbal teas are the most common way to use herbs medicinally.
+Herbal teas are the most common way to use herbs.
 As a matter of fact, herbal teas or the oldest form of medicine.
-That’s because dried medicinal herbs are easily stored, for long periods of time, then used in herbal teas.
+That’s because dried herbs are easily stored, for long periods of time, then used in herbal teas.

-When you make herbal tea, you first put your dry herbs in muslin sack like these and soak herbs in hot water, as a result herbs powerful compounds get diluted with water.
-Mild herbal teas are used on a daily basis for health & well-being!
+When you make herbal tea, you first put your dry herbs in muslin sack and soak herbs in hot water, as a result herbs powerful compounds get diluted with water.
+Herbal teas are a delicious way to unwind and sip on some plant power!

 Herbal Tea Bath!!!

-***Make sure to use a bag like this bath tea bag, so herbs don’t clog your drain!
+***Make sure to use a bag, so herbs don’t clog your drain!
 (I’ve done that and it’s not cool!)

 Herbal Extracts

-Herbal extracts are one of the strongest form of medicinal herbs.
-Therefore, herbal extracts are great for treating ailments like the common cold, stress & anxiety etc. To make herbal extracts:
+Herbal extracts are one of the strongest form of herbs.
+Herbal extracts can be powerful allies.
+To make herbal extracts:

 • First – Soak herbs in alcohol or water.